Frequently Asked Questions

 Why do flippers borrow from you if rates at banks are lower?

 Securing funding through banks is often a challenge for flippers since banks typically only fund 75% of the purchase price of a property, while the borrower needs money to cover the purchase AND rehab.
-DLP Lending uses a common sense approach in addition to the same underwriting standards banks follow to grant loans based on the speculative value of the property after repairs.
-Also, the typical loan duration for DLP Lending is only six months, so higher interest rates aren’t a big factor for borrowers.
+DLP uses a common sense approach in addition to the same underwriting standards banks follow in granting loans based on the speculative value of the property after repairs.
+Also, the typical loan duration for DLP Lending is only six months, so higher interest rates aren’t a significant factor for borrowers.

 Why does DLP invest in short term real estate loans?

-We focus on making loans backed by real estate; primarily residential real estate.
-All of our loans are short-term (6-24 months) and are made to real estate investors.
-We believe this strategy allows us to mitigate market, economic and borrower risk in many ways.
+We focus on making loans backed by real estate, primarily residential real estate.
+Our loans are short-term (six to 24 months) and are made to real estate investors.
+We believe this strategy allows us to mitigate market, economic, and borrower risk in many ways.
 First, we are experts in housing.
-Having sold thousands of homes as well as having an in-house real estate brokerage ensures a very broad understanding of the home market, supply and demand, and cycles.
-Second, the fact that our loans are short-term avoids us from being tied to long-term loans when the market is shifting and values are declining.
+Having sold thousands of homes and having an in-house real estate brokerage ensures a comprehensive understanding of the home market, supply and demand, and cycles.
+Second, our short-term loans prevent us from being tied to long-term loans when the market is shifting, and values are declining.
 Because of the size of our portfolio, one loan can have a limited effect on our overall yield.
-Additionally, most of our underlying assets (homes & apartment communities) can provide solid returns as rentals in the event of default or foreclosure.
-This rental option assists DLP as the lender in mitigating risk; in addition to providing an exit option to the borrower when selling the asset isn’t an ideal option.
+Additionally, most of our underlying assets (homes and apartment communities) can provide solid returns as rentals in the event of default or foreclosure.
+This rental option assists DLP as the lender in mitigating risk, in addition to providing an exit option to the borrower when selling the asset isn’t an ideal option.

 A TYPICAL LOAN…

-A borrower finds a great opportunity to purchase a single-family home for $145,000, which is in need of renovation.
-The borrower estimates, based on comparable sales in the area, that the property would be worth $240,000 if it were completely updated.
-The borrower’s contractor estimates the cost of the rehab to be approximately $35,000.
+A borrower finds an excellent opportunity to purchase a single-family home for $145,000, which requires renovation.
+Based on comparable sales in the area, the borrower estimates that the property would be worth $240,000 if it were completely updated.
+The borrower’s contractor estimates the rehab cost to be approximately $35,000.
 The borrower must settle on the property in 30 days.
-The borrower obtains a loan from DLP for $156,000, (65% of the after repair value (ARV), based on an appraisal and/or broker price opinion to purchase and rehab the property.
+The borrower obtains a loan from DLP for $156,000 (65% of the after-repair value (ARV)) based on an appraisal and/or broker price opinion to purchase and rehab the property.
 At settlement, the borrower buys the property for $145,000. $121,000 is provided by this private loan, and $35,000 is held in escrow by the Direct Lending Partner for the rehab.
-As the rehab progresses, the work is inspected and funds are released based on a pre-arranged draw schedule with the contractor.
+As the rehab progresses, the work is inspected, and funds are released based on a pre-arranged draw schedule with the contractor.
 If the borrower plans to sell the property, s/he pays off the loan upon the sale.
-If the borrower plans to retain the property as a rental unit, the borrower refinances the property and obtains a long-term conventional mortgage.
+If the borrower intends to retain the property as a rental unit, the borrower refinances the property and obtains a long-term conventional mortgage.
 Banks are much more likely to refinance an existing mortgage on a rehabbed property when the tenant is paying the mortgage.